-We’re here to supply you with all the knowledge and tools that you’ll need to plan and enjoy a remarkable New Zealand road trip adventure.
+We’re here to supply you with all the knowledge and tools that you’ll need to plan and enjoy a remarkable New Zealand motorhome holiday.
 In our Ultimate Guide to Motorhoming in New Zealand, we answer the questions we get asked most frequently.

 Let’s face it, any trip to New Zealand is going to be great, so why choose a motorhome for your adventure?
 At Wilderness, we believe that hiring a motorhome is the best way to experience all that our country has to offer.
 You can explore at your own pace and get off the beaten track with all the comforts of a hotel room.